RitaFattoum99/Dart/README.md

 ```

 ## Conclusion
-we learned how to install Dart on Linux, to work with Dart programming.
+we learned how to install Dart on Windows and Linux, to work with Dart programming.
 ## 3.The basic concepts of Dart programming language:
 Now we will learn a very basic Dart program.